Children, young people and their families have different levels of need and these may change over time.

 - When to complete an Early Help Assessment

 Greater Manchester procedures

-This includes a detailed guide on Wigan’s assessment process (Chapter 3.3) and pre-birth assessments (chapter 3.11).
+- Detailed information on how to manage cases where there are areas of concern about a child’s safety and welfare - Chapter 3 of the TRI.X procedures - this includes a detailed guide on Wigan’s assessment process (Chapter 3.3) and pre-birth assessments (chapter 3.11).

 For advice on how to proceed with an Early Help, please ring the Children First Partnership Hub on 01942 828520.

 If you need to discuss a child concern, please seek advice from the Children First Partnership Hub on 01942 828300 (between 8.45am and 5.00 pm Monday to Friday).